-Hence we believe that exposure to debt markets should be taken through short term funds for 1-2 years investment period and Banking and PSU debt funds for more than 2 year investment period.
+A steep yield curve and the RBI’s strong intent to keep a lid on yields, may provide tactical opportunities.
+Meanwhile, we believe that exposure to debt markets should be taken through short term funds for 1-2 year investment period and Banking and PSU debt funds for more than 2 year investment period.

 Click here to read the report